0cjs/sedoc/8bit/cbm/machlang.md

 The zero page usage seems to differ significantly between PET/C64 and TED, though there are definite shifts between PET and C64 as well.

+Possible locations for temporary storage:
+- $03-$06 is "Storage for RENUMBER" on the Plus/4.
+It stomps on the (generally unused) pointers to ROM FP routines on the C64.
+These are temp locations for BASIC SYS/monitor call ($03-04) and register temps on C128.
+- $61-$70 is the floating point accumulators and related locations in BASIC 2.0 (C64) and 3.5 (TED); it's shifted two bytes up ($63-$72) in BASIC 7.0 (C128).
+The ML monitor on the 128 uses T0 ($60), T1 ($63) and T2 ($66);
+  BASIC 3.5 may use the same or 2 locations down for its monitor.

 References:
 - Wikipedia, Commdore BASIC [Versions and Features][wpver] (for ROM vers)
 - comp.sys.cbm (1994-12-14) [PET RAM memory map][c.s.c-pet-zp] (2.0 and 4.0?)